Bumblebee00/SymbolicIntegration.jl/README.md

     ext_isodd(rt(2*(~q) - (~b)/(~c), 2)) ?
 1⨸(2*(~c)*rt(2*(~q) - (~b)⨸(~c), 2))*∫((~x)^((~m) - 3), (~x)) - 1⨸(2*(~c)*rt(2*(~q) - (~b)⨸(~c), 2)) : nothing
 ```
+and this is pretty cool

 #### end
-finally the rule is placed in a tuple (index, rule), and all the
-tuples are put into a array, ready to be included by load_rules
+finally the rule is placed in a tuple (index, rule), and all the tuples are put into a array, ready to be included by the function load_rules

 # Testing